How to Provide Co-Worker Feedback for a 360 Review

 Make Your Feedback Straightforward and Honest

-You hinder your colleague’s development if you hedge your words, leave out deserved criticism, or send up a smoke screen that fogs the real interaction that you have with the employee.
+You hinder your colleague’s development if you hedge your words, leave out deserved criticism, or send up a smoke screen that fogs the true interaction you have with the employee.

 Don’t Write a Book

-The manager can only deal with a certain amount of information whether it is praise or criticism.
-Make your key points as succinctly as you can.
+The manager can only deal with a certain amount of information—whether it's praise or criticism.
+Make your key points succinctly.
 If you have criticisms, pick one to three to share.
-You don’t need to go on and on with details that don’t elucidate your key points.
+Don’t go on and on with details that don’t clarify your key points.
 State the facts, as you see them.
-A manager will find dealing with five pages of input impossible.
+A manager will find it impossible and frustrating to deal with five pages of input.

 Do Make Your Key Points

-You serve the 360 review process best if you highlight your key interactions with your coworker.
-Emphasize the positive aspects of working with him or her and any negatives that could use development.
+You serve the 360-review process best by highlighting your key interactions with your co-worker.
+Emphasize the positive aspects of working with them and any areas that could use development.

-Three of each is a number that the manager can deal with effectively combined with the feedback of other employees.
-This will also force you to focus on the most important aspects of your coworker’s performance—both positive and negative.
+A maximum of three strengths and three weaknesses is the most a manager can deal with effectively, when combined with feedback from others.
+This forces you to focus on the most important aspects of your co-worker’s performance.

-Provide Examples That Illustrate Your Most Important Points
+Provide Examples to Illustrate Your Most Important Points

-If you say that Sarah doesn’t listen very well to the opinions of other employees, you are not providing the manager with enough information.
-Describe how Sarah’s unwillingness to listen to other employees effects work.
+If you say Sarah doesn’t listen very well to the opinions of other employees, you are not providing the manager with enough information.
+Describe how Sarah’s unwillingness to listen to other employees affects work.
+Try this, instead:

-State that when you update Sandi about a project that you are both active on, she forgets what you told her.
-During your next interaction, she asks all of the same questions over again.
+Here's another example: When you update Barbara about a project you are both active on, she forgets what you told her.
+During your next interaction, she asks all the same questions again.

-Specific feedback for Larry might focus on the fact that every time you make a critical comment or try to have input to your shared project, he exhibits visible anger and argues about the input.
-It is not conducive to your continuing to give honest feedback.
+Specific feedback for Larry might focus on how every time you make a critical comment or try to have input to your shared project, he exhibits visible anger and argues about the input.
+It is not conducive to you continuing to give honest feedback.

 Don’t Expect to See the Employee Act on Your Feedback

 Plus, managers recognize that employees can only focus on a few things at a time to effectively change their behavior.
-Hitting the employee with ten different areas that need improvement will result in a demoralized employee who feels as if he or she is doing nothing right.
+Hitting the employee with 10 different areas for improvement will result in a demoralized employee who feels they are doing nothing right.

-You want an employee to perceive feedback as a genuine opportunity to grow personal and professional skills, not as a dump about everything he or she is doing wrong.
+You want an employee to perceive feedback as a genuine opportunity to grow personal and professional skills, not as a dump about everything they are doing wrong.

-The employee’s manager is looking for patterns that he or she can share with the employee.
-Your feedback is only one piece that goes into the awarding of raises, promotions, and goodwill.
-The feedback from additional coworkers, the manager’s opinions, the employee’s self-evaluation, and their work contributions and accomplishments all affect the performance appraisal.
+The employee’s manager is looking for patterns they can share with the employee.
+Your feedback is only one piece that goes into the awarding of raises and promotions.
+The feedback from additional co-workers, the manager’s opinions, the employee’s self-evaluation, and their work contributions and accomplishments all affect the 360 performance appraisal.

-As you think about your coworker’s performance and interaction, use it as an opportunity to examine similar actions and habits that you may have that people love or hate.
-You’re sure to find some commonalities with your coworker.
-It’s a great opportunity to look at yourself and think about what you could do to improve.
+As you think about your co-worker’s performance and interactions, examine actions and habits you also have that people love or hate.
+You’re sure to find some commonalities with your co-worker.
+It’s a great opportunity to look at yourself and think about what you could improve, too.

-If you offer effective, thoughtful feedback with examples so that the manager can share the feedback with your coworker. or your coworker can read the feedback and digest the essence of its applicability, you present an opportunity for the employee to grow.
+By offering thoughtful feedback with specific examples, the manager can share the feedback with your co-worker, or your coworker can read the feedback and digest its essence.
+You are presenting an opportunity for the employee to grow.

-It also ensures that each employee’s performance and contribution have broad organizational input.
+The 360-review ensures that each employee’s performance and contribution get wide input from across the organization.
 It is so much more effective than relying exclusively on one manager’s opinion.